 - Sellers can contribute up to 6% of the purchase price or appraised value (whichever is less) towards the buyers’ closing costs.

 - FHA loans are assumable

 FHA Loan Limits in Kentucky

 There is a maximum FHA loan amount for Kentucky FHA loans, and you'll need to have some idea of how much you can borrow before you start shopping.
-The maximum is adjusted every year and, for 2021, is currently $331,760 for single family dwellings.
-If you live in a high cost of living area, never fear.
-The amount is adjusted for these areas so that regardless of your location, you'll be able to afford a house.
-Use the table below for a full list of FHA loan limits.
+The maximum is adjusted every year and, for 2022, is currently $420,680 for single-family dwellings in all of Kentucky.

 Are You Eligible for an FHA Loan in KY?

 You may be eligible for an FHA loan, if you:

 - Have 2 years of steady employment, preferably with the same employer.